Grandma Gilbert’s Campfire BBQ Chicken

 Grandpa started a wood fire in the cinder block fireplace and kept feeding it seasoned beech wood.
 Soon, there was a nice bed of red-hot coals.
 Grandma set the old cast iron skillet containing a little oil, some seasonings, and the chicken down on the steel grate Grandpa had set across the cinder blocks of the fireplace.
 In just a few minutes, the chicken was sizzling merrily away.
 It soon began to smell really good.
 While Grandma watched the chicken, Grandpa went into the camp to prepare the rest of dinner.

 In the woods behind the camp, a passing black bear lifted his nose into the air.
 His keen sense of smell had discovered the tantalizing aroma of cooking chicken, BBQ sauce, and wood smoke.
-As a result of his discovery, the bear changed direction of travel, and started to follow the wonderful smell that drifted along on the evening breeze.
+As a result of his discovery, the bear changed his direction of travel, and started to follow the wonderful smell that drifted along on the evening breeze.
 Consequently, he soon found himself coming out of the woods … right behind Grandma Gilbert, who was busily tending to the chicken.

 Grandpa Gilbert stepped out of the camp to check on how Grandma was doing with the chicken.
 He had been in the kitchen preparing corn-on-the-cob and a tossed salad to compliment the BBQ chicken.